Law School Admissions Process

 Geographic location

-Assessing the likelihood of gaining admission to different schools
+Assessing the likelihood of gaining admission to different schools - The Application Process

 The Law School Admission Council (LSAC)